 Fluoride mouthwashes are prescribed to those who are at risk of tooth decay or have multiple decays or fillings in the mouth.
 The dentist often diagnoses the patient’s condition to decide whether the patient should use mouthwash or not.

-Fluoride mouthwash in not recommended for pre-school age children, since most children can’t prevent swallowing this solution at this age, which could cause fluorosis.
+Fluoride mouthwash is not recommended for pre-school age children.
+This is because most children can’t prevent swallowing this solution at this age, which could cause fluorosis.
 Hence, fluoride mouthwash has been banned for children under 6.
+Research has shown that fluoride mouthwash is more effective in 10 to 12-year-olds than others.

 In the mixed dentition stage (6 to 13 years of age) that includes both milk and permanent teeth, the teeth are in a particular condition and the fluoride is the most effective.
+In adults, fluoride mouthwashes and gels are effective against decay on the cemento-enamel junction of teeth (contact edges with gums).

-To use the fluoride mouthwash, the mouth should be rinsed each time with 5 cc of mouthwash for one minute and then spit out.
+Using fluoride mouthwash daily or weekly reduces tooth decay by 60%.
+Fluoride mouthwash should contain a 0.05% concentration for daily use, and 0.2% for weekly use.
+To use the fluoride mouthwash, the mouth should be rinsed each time with 5 cc of mouthwash for around one minute and then, be spit out.
 It’s better to brush and floss teeth before using the mouthwash.
 Also, avoid eating for at least half an hour after using the mouthwash for it to be more effective.
+The best time for using fluoride mouthwash is just before sleep, so that the fluoride has the longest contact with the teeth.

 When using fluoride mouthwash especially in children, one should remember that the mouthwash should be spitted out and not swallowed, because if the region has high water fluoride and fluoride is swallowed, it will cause fluorosis in permanent teeth for children under 6.
 Therefore, the mouthwash should be used under the supervision of parents, especially in children under 6.

-For children with widespread tooth decay, the dentist carries out a method called local fluoride therapy with fluoride gel each week in the clinic for a 1 to 1.5-month period, which is repeated once every three months.
+For children with widespread tooth decay, the dentist carries out a method called Local Fluoride Therapy.
+It’s combined with fluoride gel each week in the clinic for a 1 to 1.5-month period, which is then repeated once every three months.
+These gels have a high fluoride concentration and are applied by the dentist.
+This therapy is recommended for children starting at 3.

 There are also non-sugary gums on the market that contain fluoride.
 In regions where the water fluoride is low, fluoride is often added to the drinking water, salt, milk and sugar.
 If your region’s water fluoride is low and you don’t use fluoridated foods, you can use these chewing gums.
 When you chew these gums, the fluoride in the gum is released, lands on the tooth enamel, and strengthens it by getting absorbed into the tooth structure.
+Non-sugary gums could not only be sweet, but even sweeter than normal gums.
+This is due to artificial sweetener additives, including Isomalt, Sorbitol, Xylitol, and Erythritol, which are known as non-fermentable sugars.
+Such gums don’t cause tooth decay.